mbb25/genericRF_NWT/train_classifier/README.md

 # Extract features and train classifier
-The subfolder train_classifier contains all code and notebooks to train an insite random forest classifier as well as to create a general classifier based on training data from multiple missions.
+The subfolder train_classifier contains all code and notebooks to train an insite random forest classifier as well as to create a generic classifier based on training data from multiple missions.
 This folder is for development purposes only.